corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/notaries/notary-plugin-cordapps.md

 ## CPI Creation

 Having two CPBs for the application and notary virtual node roles on the network also extends to needing two different CPIs.
-This process is unchanged but ensure the following:
+This process is unchanged, but ensure the following:
 * the notary server CPB signing key is used to create the CPI and and then imported to Corda
-* the same group policy file is used when creating both the application and notary CPIs
+* the same group policy file is used when creating both the application and notary CPIs.